pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 `
 ```

-Parameters:
+*  requiredParameterDescription`channel` *Type: String, SymbolDefault:
-- channel (String, Symbol or Array): Array of channels, single channel string, or comma-separated string.
+n/aEither array of channels, string with single channel or string with comma separated channels`channel_timetokens` *Type: ArrayDefault:
-- channel_timetokens (Array or single timetoken): Single timetoken applies to all channels; otherwise array length must match channels.
-On mismatch, returns PNStatus with error.
+`null`Array of `timetokens`, in order of the channels list.
+Specify a single `timetoken` to apply it to all channels.
+Otherwise, the list of `timetokens` must be the same length as the list of channels, or the function returns a `PNStatus` with an error flag.`http_sync`Type: BooleanDefault:
-- http_sync (Boolean): Default false (async future; use value).
-If true, returns array of envelopes.
+n/aDefault `false`.
+Method will be executed `asynchronously` and will return future, to get its `value` you can use `value` method.
+If set to `true`, method will return array of envelopes (even if there's only one `envelope`).
+For `sync` methods `Envelope` object will be returned.

 ### Sample code